Beyond Atlantis (film): Production

 The film was also known as Sea Creatures or Sea People.

 The budget, variously estimated at $200,000 or $250,000, was higher than usual for movies shot in the Philippines at the time due to the use of underwater photography.
 Producer John Ashley admitted that the movie was meant to be a ripoff of The Treasure of the Sierra Madre, but he had high hopes for it because he liked the script so much.

 At one stage, Ashley was going to direct it, but "the production end of it got so spread out that I felt that for me to attempt to produce, direct and appear in it would be really difficult."

 Ashley said that the original intention was for the lead characters to discover the people living underwater, and "for the most part they were going to be topless".
 However Larry Woolner, the head of Dimension Pictures, thought that they had the chance to make a slightly more ambitious film.
 They wanted to cast Wayne, and one of his requirements was that the film be made PG.
-They increased the budget and cast another relatively well known name, George Nader.
+They increased the budget and cast another relatively well known name, George Nader (here in his final role before retirement).

-Reception
+Reception and legacy

 Financial

 The film did not do well financially, something that Ashley chiefly attributed to the PG rating.
 "Had we done it a little harder it probably would have done better", said Ashley later.
 "At least we'd have had a picture that was a little more exploitable."
 He also thought that the extensive underwater footage slowed down the action, saying, "It's gorgeous.
 But watching it is like watching slow motion."